davemgj84/sapphire/planning/README.md

 - Story Introduction - PART 1

   - Elder describes state of the world - impending doom
-  - Gives Quest to find the 3 pieces of the sapphire
+  - Gives Quest to find the 3 shards of the sapphire
-  - Return whole sapphire to the legendary relic - Saaphire monkey
+  - Return whole sapphire to the legendary relic - Sapphire monkey
   - Queue interaction with USER - " Have you been listening/ do you understand?"
   - USER to respond with yes/no - buttons
   - Elder then says - then, first go to the desert and find the alchemist